 I Believe in Magic

 As I think back on the last few years, a lot has changed in my life, but in many ways these changes have opened windows into my deep truths, the ones that stay the same regardless of what happens on the outside.
-You know, the ones down the deep, dark rabbit hole.
 With my environment shifting around me, I knew I had to dig deep to keep myself grounded.
-I’ve spent quite a bit of time rolling around down there and I am finally ready to do the work that truly inspires me.
-My master plan for 2017 and coincidentally my biggest lifetime dream is to turn my passion into a career – I want to help women feel empowered, to make use of their intuition and their unique skills.
+I’ve spent quite a bit of time rolling around down there and I'm finally ready to do the work that truly inspires me.
+My master plan for 2017 and coincidentally my biggest lifetime dream is to turn my passion into a career – I want to support creative, kind-hearted folks make use of their intuition and their unique skills.
 I want to inspire confidence.
 For now, my focus is on Intuitive Eating but I have a good feeling this is just my jump off point because the practice of using intuition to guide your actions no doubt extends beyond just nourishing your body and can be used in many, if not all areas of living.

 Mann T, Tomiyama AJ, Westling E, Lew AM, Samuels B, Chatman J: Medicare's Search for Effective Obesity Treatments: Diets Are Not the Answer.
 Am Psychol.
 2007, 62: 220-233.

 Provencher V, Begin C, Tremblay A, Mongeau L, Corneau L, Dodin S, Boivin S, Lemieux S: Health-at-every-size and eating behaviors: 1-year follow-up results of a size acceptance intervention.
 J Am Diet Assoc.
 2009, 109: 1854-1861.